 - Work placements

 As part of our sandwich programme, students may elect to take a work-placement after Stage 2.
 An employability programme provides support on application and CV completion, interviews and what to expect on placement, while our dedicated Placement Officer provides both information on current placement opportunities, and ‘on placement’ support.

 Details of assessment are outlined below:

-The way in which students are assessed will vary according to the learning objectives of each module.
-Most modules are assessed through a combination of coursework and end of semester examinations.
-Some modules [e.g. final year Honours Project module] are assessed solely through project work or written assignments.
+- The way in which students are assessed will vary according to the learning objectives of each module.
+Just under 50% of modules are assessed through a combination of coursework and end of semester examinations.
+Other modules are assessed solely through assignments or project work.
 Details of how each module is assessed are shown in the Student Handbook which is provided to all students during their first year induction.

 As students’ progress through their course at Queen’s they will receive general and specific feedback about their work from a variety of sources including lecturers, module co-ordinators, placement supervisors, personal tutors, advisers of study and peers.
 University students are expected to engage with reflective practice and to use this approach to improve the quality of their work.
 Feedback may be provided in a variety of forms including:

 - Feedback provided via formal written comments and marks relating to work that you, as an individual or as part of a group, have submitted.